How efficient are Bundy clocks in the modern workplace?

 Although not everything is 100% foolproof, remote time tracking ensures that employees get paid their due compensation.
 Physical time clocks at the office may determine if an employee comes in for work on time.
 However, virtual time tracker apps, such as eezi, are highly useful and efficient.

 This advanced method of monitoring employee work hours assigns specific login credentials to each worker.
-As such, you are assured that the same employee actually logs in during their assigned shifts.
+As such, you are assured that the same employee actually logs in during their assigned shift.

 If Bundy clocks are no longer relevant today, how else can I track the work hours rendered by my employees?